Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-introduction.md

 Most Operators will receive token delegations sourced from other Restakers within the network, otherwise Operators can choose to self-delegate by allocating their restaked token balance.

-## Quorums

-Quorums are a grouping of Strategies (Restaked Assets) to be used by an AVS for shared security measures.
-An Operator can opt into as many quorums as they like as long as they have sufficient TVL for those quorums.
+## Staker and Operator Roles Clarification

+Operators are not required to be Restakers.
+An Ethereum address can be both a Restaker (via liquid or native restaking) and simultaneously an Operator, however this is not a requirement.
+An Operator can have zero restaked tokens in EigenLayer.

+For Operators who self delegate as Restakers we recommend the Operator use **separate addresses** for Restaking and Operating activities.
+A single address that is used for both Restaking and Operators cannot undelegate from itself, it can only withdraw restaked funds.
+For this reason we recommend Operators use separate Restaking addresses if they wish avoid this limitation.

+An Operator is required to have tokens delegated to their address.
+The delegation can come from other Restakers or they can self-delegate their restaked token balance.

 ## Rewards
-Head over to the [rewards claiming](../rewards-claiming/rewards-claiming-overview.md) documentation on how to claim rewards.
+Please see the [rewards claiming](../rewards-claiming/rewards-claiming-overview.md) documentation on how to claim rewards.